Dungeon Siege: Development

 By 2000, Gas Powered Games had begun to search for a publisher for the game.
 Taylor claims that multiple publishers were interested in the game, but he was convinced by Ed Fries to partner with the newly established Microsoft PC publishing group.
 Although Microsoft's publishing wing was established in part to publish games for the newly announced Xbox console, Gas Powered Games and Microsoft did not strongly consider bringing the game to the console.
 Taylor believes that this was due to the size of the game itself, as well as the small market for role-playing games on consoles at the time.
 Dungeon Siege was initially planned for release in the third quarter of 2001, before being delayed to the following year, and Gas Powered Games spent the added time tuning and polishing the game and expanding the game's items and multiplayer features.
-Dungeon Siege was released for Microsoft Windows on April 5, 2002, by Microsoft, and for Mac OS X on May 2, 2003, by Destineer.
+Dungeon Siege was released for Windows on April 5, 2002, by Microsoft.
+A version for Mac OS X on May 2, 2003, by developer Westlake Interactive and publisher Destineer.